act65/generalisation/notes/glossary.md

 And this is - related to - transfer learning.
 Multi task (not cross domain.)

+This is nice?
+We are really asking, how does training on loss F generalise to loss G?

 __Definition 5.__ Invariance to transforms

 A models ability to generalise is measured as the size of the set of possible transforms that our learned function is invariant to.